zou-group/textgrad/docs/source/index.rst

 If you know PyTorch, you know 80% of TextGrad.
 Let's walk through the key components with a simple example.
 Say we want to use GPT-4o to generate a punchline for TextGrad.
+## QuickStart
+If you know PyTorch, you know 80% of TextGrad.
+Let's walk through the key components with a simple example.
+Say we want to use GPT-4o to solve a simple reasoning problem.

+The question is *If it takes 1 hour to dry 25 shirts under the sun, how long will it take to dry 30 shirts under the sun?
+Reason step by step.* (Thanks, [Reddit User](https://www.reddit.com/r/OpenAI/comments/18q479x/comment/kf444es/))

 .. code-block:: python

    import textgrad as tg

+   tg.set_backward_engine("gpt-4o", override=True)

-    # Step 1: Get an initial response from an LLM
+   # Step 1: Get an initial response from an LLM.
    model = tg.BlackboxLLM("gpt-4o")
-    punchline = model(tg.Variable("write a punchline for my github package about optimizing compound AI systems", role_description="prompt", requires_grad=False)) punchline.set_role_description("a concise punchline that must hook everyone")

-Initial `punchline` from the model:
-> Supercharge your AI synergy with our optimization toolkit – where compound intelligence meets peak performance!

-Not bad, but we (gpt-4o, I guess) can do better!
-Let's optimize the punchline using TextGrad.
+   question_string = ("If it takes 1 hour to dry 25 shirts under the sun, "
+                      "how long will it take to dry 30 shirts under the sun? " "Reason step by step")

+   question = tg.Variable(question_string,
+                          role_description="question to the LLM",
+                          requires_grad=False)

+   answer = model(question)

+> :warning: **answer: To determine how long it will take to dry 30 shirts under the sun,**
+> **we can use a proportional relationship based on the given information.**
+> **Here’s the step-by-step reasoning: [.....]**
+> **So, it will take 1.2 hours (or 1 hour and 12 minutes) to dry 30 shirts under the sun.**

+As you can see, **the model's answer is incorrect.** We can optimize the answer using TextGrad to get the correct answer.

 .. code-block:: python

+   answer.set_role_description("concise and accurate answer to the question")

    # Step 2: Define the loss function and the optimizer, just like in PyTorch!
-    loss_fn = tg.TextLoss("We want to have a super smart and funny punchline.
-Is the current one concise and addictive?
-Is the punch fun, makes sense, and subtle enough?") optimizer = tg.TGD(parameters=[punchline])
+   # Here, we don't have SGD, but we have TGD (Textual Gradient Descent)
+   # that works with "textual gradients".
+   optimizer = tg.TGD(parameters=[answer])
+   evaluation_instruction = (f"Here's a question: {question_string}. "
+                              "Evaluate any given answer to this question, " "be smart, logical, and very critical. " "Just provide concise feedback.")

+   # TextLoss is a natural-language specified loss function that describes
+   # how we want to evaluate the reasoning.
+   loss_fn = tg.TextLoss(evaluation_instruction)

+> :brain: **loss: [...]
+Your step-by-step reasoning is clear and logical,**
+> **but it contains a critical flaw in the assumption that drying time is**
+> **directly proportional to the number of shirts. [...]**

 .. code-block:: python

-    # Step 3: Do the loss computation, backward pass, and update the punchline
+   # Step 3: Do the loss computation, backward pass, and update the punchline.
+   # Exact same syntax as PyTorch!
-    loss = loss_fn(punchline)
+   loss = loss_fn(answer)
    loss.backward()
    optimizer.step()

-Optimized punchline:
-> Boost your AI with our toolkit – because even robots need a tune-up!

-Okay this model isn’t really ready for a comedy show yet (and maybe a bit cringy) but it is clearly trying.
-But who gets to maxima in one step?

-We have many more examples around how TextGrad can optimize all kinds of variables -- code, solutions to problems, molecules, prompts, and all that!
+   answer

+> :white_check_mark: **answer: It will still take 1 hour to dry 30 shirts under the sun,**
+> **assuming they are all laid out properly to receive equal sunlight.**

 Tutorials
 ---------